 If you don’t know these codes off the top of your head, you’ll have to spend time googling to help you understand what the issue is.
-For example, code P0402.
+For example, your OBD2 scanner indicates a code P0402.
 This has to do with the exhaust recirculation system.
 But in order to start fixing the issue, you will need to go into forums and plenty of threads to learn more about what to fix.

 Understanding the code reader and engine codes may take time to decipher or require that you go directly to a mechanic or auto body shop to get help.

 Luckily, ZUS Smart Vehicle Health Monitor doesn’t require a decoder to determine what the issues are.
 You hit ‘scan’ on your app and Nonda’s OBDII monitor runs through all the systems.
 If there is an issue, you are notified of exactly what the problem is.

 Once you have identified the issue, it becomes easy to determine what to do.
 For some problems, it’s as easy as heading to the local gas station to add some air in the tires of your vehicle.
 You may have to go to the local auto body shop to get new light bulbs to replace your headlights.

 Other big issues will require the expertise of your local mechanic to fix.
 You won’t lose time at the mechanic shop waiting for them to diagnose the issues in between changing the oil or fixing other people’s cars.
 You can call and make your appointment knowing exactly what needs to be fixed.